 I could go on for forever about this topic but the main thing is I now realize that because I felt responsible for his needs, this exacerbated my reasons for staying home a lot and choosing to avoid social situations out of fear that I would have panic/anxiety attacks.
 I do not know if this is agoraphobic though.
-And if I did go out, I would spend the whole time worrying about how he was at home by himself because besides my attempts to socialize with him, everyone else in my household treated him like an ornament in a room and he would be pretty much ignored.
+And if I did go out, I would spend the whole time worrying about how he was at home by himself because besides my attempts to socialize with him, everyone else in my household treated him like an ornament in a room and he was pretty much ignored.
 This doesn’t sound that serious to those who have never owned a parrot before, but for those of you who have, parrots can and will act out if any of their needs aren’t being met and in my case, my parrot already had a feather plucking condition that was happening even before I got him and it got worse throughout the years he was with me.
-He was completely bald on his chest, back, legs, tail area and was starting to pluck feathers from his shoulder blades by the end of it.
-I was using myself to compensate him for everything he lacked at home but eventually, I had to face the truth that this kind of life wasn’t enough; either for him or me.
+He was completely bald on his chest, back, legs, tail area and was starting to pluck feathers from his shoulder blades.
+I was using myself to compensate for everything he lacked at home but eventually, I had to face the truth that this kind of life wasn’t enough; either for him or me.
 By that time, I was seriously contemplating surrendering him to a parrot rehab facility so a professional could care for and eventually rehome him who could handle a special needs animal like him.

 I still have trouble going out now for different reasons.
 I feel insecure when I go out.
 If I could avoid public transportation, I probably would but in NYC that is literally impossible since I depend heavily on the subway for travel unless the place I’m going to is within walking distance.
 I do, however, hate getting onto a subway car that is even only partially full or if there are no available seats.
 I have always gotten the sense that people tend to look at me more if I’m standing rather than if I’m sitting.
 Then there’s being sandwiched in the middle of the car and getting off at the arriving stop but having to ask people to move out of the way.
 That’s not even the scariest part, which is sometimes being too afraid to say anything out of the fear that people either won’t hear me or that people won’t move to let me out.
 I do feel the worst in social situations, especially if people directly invite me to things and I feel obligated to say I’ll be there, but chances are I’ll probably find a way in the days or hours before the event to cancel or apologize by saying that I had a change of plans.
-I would say the possibility that I will be able to push myself to show up to a social event is four out of ten; meaning I am more likely to NOT be there in the end.
+I would say the possibility that I will be able to push myself to show up to a social event is a four out of ten; meaning I am more likely to NOT be there in the end.

 Yesterday’s weather was a scorcher and I was already sweating like crazy even as I sat on my mat before the yoga class began.
 I picked the worst day to come out to the city for class but it was also a spur of the moment decision since I could feel myself getting depressed after being home all day the previous day with nowhere to go.
 I’ve never been very active with exercise because I suck at all sports.
 I can’t even jog for two minutes without becoming short of breath.
 The only thing I seem to be good at is walking long distances with no problem.
 After yoga last Friday, I had lunch at 96 Street and actually walked all the way down to 59 Street to take the subway home, although my initial plans were to walk onto the Brooklyn Bridge and over it.
 I started the walk too late in the afternoon so I ended up not going down to the bridge.